adambard/learnxinyminutes-docs/elm.html.markdown

 List.head [1..5] -- Just 1
 List.tail [1..5] -- Just [2, 3, 4, 5]
 List.head [] -- Nothing
+-- List.functionName means the function lives in the List module.

 -- Every element in a tuple can be a different type, but a tuple has a -- fixed length.